-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact appropriate measures if the find is dete impacts to archaeological resources will · · • c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact appropriate measures if the find is determined to be significant under CEQA.
+Therefore, impacts to archaeological resources will be less than significant with mitigation. c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?